google/digitalbuildings/tools/abel/README.md

 ## Using ABEL

-When using ABEL there is a set of commands that should be run each time to ensure that the tool and all its requirements are up to date within your local repo.
+When using ABEL there is a set of commands that should be run each time to ensure that the tool and all its requirements are up to date within your local repository.
 These instructions can be found in the [General Use](#general-use) section.
 The actual command to run ABEL will use a different set of arguments depending on the action being performed.
 Please go to the section for the action you are trying to perform to see instructions on which [arguments](#abel-arguments) to pass in.

 ### General Use